Darren-Chambers/deploy-vsp360-ova/README.md

 populated with live data.
 It is recommended to review and set the default values before the template is used for the first time.

-In AAP navigate to the Deploy VSP360 job template and select the Survey tab.
+In AAP navigate to the Ansible Deploy VSP360 job template and select the Survey tab.
 For each question, click the edit icon and set the default value that best suits your environment.
 These defaults will be preserved by the nightly survey refresh job and will be pre-selected each time the deployment template is launched.